 This book is perfect for romance lovers with a dab of life.
 I actually did give this book as a gift to my friend for her birthday.
 Despite the mini-series with Armitage (so dreamy!), I personally know of very few people who have read this one.
 Book has a similar undertone to Pride and Prejudice, with a smidgen of Jane Eyre in it.
 This piece focuses greatly on the time of the Industrial Revolution and social inequality.
 So while the soul will be stimulated with the romance story, the brain will have a lovely trip as well.

 Villette by Charlotte Bronte

 A less known work of the Charlotte.
 Although Jane Eyre made a splash and has quite a few movies to complement its existence, Villette is virtually unknown.
-I personally was looking for something to read by Charlotte, while I was traveling and this book hit home.
+I personally was looking for something to read by Charlotte, while I was travelling and this book hit home.
 Book is a little wordy, but I loved the constant suspense.
-This one deals with a traveling teacher in search of work; finding a new home in a French academy in Villette; caught in a love triangle.
+This one deals with a travelling teacher in search of work; finding a new home in a French academy in Villette; caught in a love triangle.
 I suggest getting this one in a leather edition, which makes it even more precious and timeworn. (picture is of the edition that I won)

 Mythago Wood by Robert Holdstock

 Mythology, Robin Hood, Guinevere, adventure, romance it all is pack into this moderately sized manuscript.
 This book follows Steven, who returned home upon his father's death.
 He discovers his father's research on "meditations" and creatures that live in the Ryhope Wood near their estate.
 Knowing about the Mythago creates more mythago, so it is not long until Steven is visited by some peculiar guests.
 I do have to say that a person living in the UK is more likely to have read this book, so just keep this in mind.
 I know only one other person who has read this one.